How it works

 Even the MAC layer will be the same from their point of view.

-As long as all nodes share the same anycast MAC/IP, from the client point of view it is fully transparent.
+The DHCP lease file is shared among the cloud to prevent collisions using As long as all nodes share the same anycast MAC/IP, from the client point of view it is fully transparent. |

 When a client wants to go out from the LAN (cloud) to reach the Internet or any other network,